xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 - Security (PGP)
 - System administration (*AWS*, *Linux*, *Apache*, *MySql*)
 - Project management (*GitHub Issues*, *BaseCamp*)
-- Probability, statistics, algorithms
+- Probability, statistics, and algorithms

 Computational practice in the humanities begins with text.
 Whatever our home discipline, we are all involved in the reading and writing of texts.
-It is natural then to commence training with textual transformations: to understand how text is produced and where it resides physically, on the machine.
-Learning to author in a mark up language like HTML or Markdown is often a first step into the world of critical computing.
+It is natural, then, to commence training with textual transformations: to understand how text is produced and where it resides physically, on the machine.
+Learning to author in a markup language like HTML or Markdown is often a first step into the world of critical computing.
 Text transformations lead to the operating system and the file hierarchy.
-Tasks like regular backups and desktop organization can be used to familiarize the student with foundational concepts like relative and absolute file paths, or the distinction between plain text and binary formats.
-The idea of starting with daily computation also suggests covering version control and content management early in the curriculum.
+Tasks like regular backups and desktop organization can be used to familiarize students with foundational concepts like relative and absolute file paths or the distinction between plain text and binary formats.

+Our core principle of starting with daily computation also suggests covering version control and content management early in the curriculum.
 Although not an easy subject, version control comes naturally to a community used to thinking about drafts, manuscripts, and revisions.
-Increasingly, version control systems can also serve to host websites, to stream data, and to create full-blown publishing platforms.
+Increasingly, version control systems can also be used to host websites, stream data, and create full-blown publishing platforms.
 For example, *The Programming Historian* journal uses *Jekyll*, a static website generator, and GitHub Pages for publishing and distribution.
+Using that model to create personal academic profiles, image galleries, or critical editions, digital humanists can use version control systems to have a greater hand in the conditions of their academic production.
+These systems can also influence scholarly practices and processes, however: by prompting users for notes with each commit, Git encourages note-taking and journaling throughout the versioning process.
-Using that model to create personal academic profiles, image galleries, or critical editions is another good way to engage the humanities community.
-Git has the additional benefit of encouraging students to take notes and to journal alongside their work.
-Similar to the scientist's lab notebook, the Git journal fixes the flow of ideas and labor, helping teams keep track of work and attribution.
+Finally, multi-user version control can be used to increase transparency in academic collaborations.
+Similar to the scientist's lab notebook, the Git journal fixes the flow of ideas and labor by recording the distribution of tasks in a collaborative environment, helping teams keep track of work for accurate attribution.

 A programming language occupies a central place in computational practice.
 All forms of digitality pass through some form of encoding and automation.
 Only a